How to Apply for an SBIR Contract

 - Innovative technologies for the rapid detection and treatment of antibiotic resistant bacteria in wastewater

-- Novel technologies for the rapid detection of PFAS in water
+- Novel technologies for the rapid detection of Per- and polyfluoroalkyl Substances (PFAS) in water

 - Innovative pretreatment technologies for PFAS in industrial wastewater